dzooli/shareboard/README.md

 # Shareboard

 ## Intro
 OOP PHP learning project using a mini framework and MVC.
-For simplicity, the DB will be Sqlite

 ## Requirements
 - PHP7